Contingent Debt: Debt That Will Probably Occur In The Future

 Navigating contingent debts when considering bankruptcy is not clear-cut.

-It’s important to have the help of an expert in these matters who can help with assessing how a contingent debt may affect filing for bankruptcy.
+It’s important to have the help of an expert in these matters who can help with assessing how an ongoing or future debt may affect filing for bankruptcy.

 A Licensed Insolvency Trustee is the professional that you want to turn to when dealing with bankruptcy in Canada.